HenrikBengtsson/progressr/vignettes/progressr-intro.md

 This works because `with_progress()` will briefly buffer any output internally and only release it when the next progress update is received just before the progress is re-rendered in the terminal.
 This is why you see a two second delay when running the above example.
 Note that, if we use progress handlers that do not output to the terminal, such as `handlers("beepr")`, then output does not have to be buffered and will appear immediately.

+_Comment_: When signaling a warning using `warning(msg, immediate. = TRUE)` the message is immediately outputted to the standard-error stream.
+However, this is not possible to emulate when warnings are intercepted using calling handlers, which are used by `with_progress()`.
+This is a limitation of R that cannot be worked around.
+Because of this, the above call will behave the same as `warning(msg)` - that is, all warnings will be buffered by R internally and released only when all computations are done.

 ## Support for progressr elsewhere